 Chronic LBP is typically associated with the brain perceiving potential tissue damage.
 Long after your fall or your back strain at the gym, you feel this pain 6 months or even 5 years later.
 Physiologically, the tissue has long passed its phase of healing.
 But you STILL feel pain.
 Why is this?

 Anytime we actually injure our body (e.g., muscle strain, fracture, etc.), our brain creates a strong memory about this pain.
 Following the incident, even the smallest discomfort in that area is interpreted as intense pain.
-The lasting memory of the accident, the location in which the injury was sustained, the position of the body, or the time of the incident can all resurface the feeling of pain.
-But pain is not always harm!pain in our back is always causing physical damage.
+The lasting memory of the accident, the location in which the injury was sustained, the dealings with an injury lawyer after the accident, the position of the body, or the time of the incident can all resurface the feeling of pain.
+But pain is not always harm!pain in our back is always causing physical damage, .
 Has someone told you that if you cough, sneeze, or bend in a weird way, your disc will slip out of place?
 Or has someone told you your back looks like a 90-year-old’s?
 Because of this, have you been fearful of certain movements or avoided moving as much?
 Well, the spine is a strong and stable structure.
 It would take a lot more than a cough to cause any serious destruction.

 Red Flag Disclaimer: This is not to say that your back pain is definitely not a serious problem!
-If you have unexpected weight loss, pain at night that does not change with altering position, rapid fatigue, fever, reduced appetite, any trauma (accident or fall), bowel or bladder changes, or pain radiating down both legs, please see a medical doctor.1
+If you have unexpected weight loss, pain at night that does not change with altering position, rapid fatigue, fever, reduced appetite, any trauma (accident or fall), bowel or bladder changes, or pain radiating down both legs, please see a medical doctor who can handle long term medicaid services.

 2. Negative emotions and Pain are Interconnected